seakafuka/Rechorus-Dcrec/README.md

 This repository contains the implementation of **Dcrec (Debiased Contrastive Learning for Sequential Recommendation)**, a model designed to improve recommendation performance by addressing the issues of **popularity bias** and **sparse data**.
 The model has been successfully reproduced within the **Rechorus** framework, which provides a flexible environment for evaluating various recommendation models.

+## Our Modifications

+In our implementation of the **Dcrec** model, we made several important modifications to the original codebase:

+1. We **added** the `DcrecRunner` and `DcrecReader` files to better handle data loading and model training.

+2. The core implementation of the **Dcrec** model is located in the `model/Dcrec.py` file, where the primary model architecture and logic are defined.

+3. We moved additional utility functions to the `utils/dcrec_util.py` file to better organize the code.

+These changes were made to better align with the original framework, maintaining the overall structure and completeness of the **Dcrec** model within the **Rechorus** framework.

 ## Getting Started

 To get started with **Dcrec** in the **Rechorus** framework, follow these steps: